Privacy Policy

 banks, lenders, insurers, real estate agents, settlement agents and other parties involved in a transaction or matter;

-PEXA, Land Services SA, RevenueSA, the Australian Taxation Office, the Department of Home Affairs and other registry or government platforms;
+PEXA, Land Services SA, RevenueSA, the Australian Taxation Office, the Department of Home Affairs, AUSTRAC and other registry, government or regulatory platforms;

 identity verification, document signing, payment, practice management, cloud storage, email, IT, cybersecurity, website, marketing, analytics and administration service providers;